 When you are carrying your family around in your car, you want to make sure one of the most important parts on your car is safe.
 For me this is the tyres.
 The tyres are the one part of the car keeping you on the road.
 Therefore it’s vitally important to check the condition, pressure, wear and the tread depth regularly.
 The legal tread depth limit is 1.6mm in the UK and in a continuous band around the central three-quarters of the tyre.

-If you are looking to renew your tyres you can order tyres online in simple steps from Jet Wheel Tyre.
+If you are looking to renew your tyres you can order tyres online in simple steps.
 This will give you a piece of mind especially if you are heading away on holiday.

 Check Your Oil